 The central location and smooth traffic arrangements of Pasila, and its role as Finland’s business and media hub, make an attractive investment.
 New construction plans emphasise Pasila’s significance as an independent business centre.

 The importance of Pasila is further emphasised by several significant traffic projects.
-These include the Ring Rail Line connection to the airport, set to be opened 2015, the western extra rail track and the new Veturitie, which will be constructed during 2014–2019, and the Ilmala tramline, which is to be finished at the turn of the decade.
+These include the Ring Rail Line connection to the airport, already in use, the western extra rail track and the new Veturitie, which will be constructed during 2014–2019, and the Ilmala tramline, which is to be finished at the turn of the decade.